Kenneth Gaw

-Kenneth Gaw (born September 1970) is a Hong Kong businessman.
+Kenneth Gaw (born September 1970) is a Hong Kong businessman who co-founded Gaw Capital Partners, serving as its Managing Director.

 Early life

 Gaw was born in September 1970 to Anthony Gaw and Rosanna Wang in Bangkok, Thailand, and grew up in Hong Kong.

 Education

 Gaw has a bachelor's degree in Applied Mathematics and Economics from Brown University, graduating in 1992.